Click here for the Online Incident Report Link or Incident Report Form (pdf) for downlod. Please submit it within 72 hours of any incident.

 Q. #10.
 Is my school insured by OISRA?

-Q. #11.
-I am participating in an OISRA event as a temporary member school skier or coach.
+Q. #12.
+I am participating in an OISRA event as guest coach or guest skier.
 What kind of insurance coverage does OISRA provide for me?

-A. #11.
-After you register online as a Temporary Skier or Temporary Coach you have the same liability and accident insurance coverage as listed in Q #1 and Q #4 for OISRA skiers and coaches, respectively.
-This coverage is only for the duration of the OISRA activity you attend.
+A. #12.
+When you register online as a Guest Coach or Guest Skier you have the same liability and accident insurance coverage as listed in Q #1 for OISRA skiers, but this coverage is only for the duration of the OISRA activity you attend.
+You m are allowed to be a Guest Coach/Guest Skier for no more than 4 days per season.

 Q, #13.
 As a coach, I want to take my racers to a summer training camp.
 Will OISRA insurance cover these activities?